 Bairro Alto – fancy a drink?

-After dinner (with Fado), you can head to the Lisbon’s liveliest nightlife district – Bairro Alto for a drink (or two).
+After dinner (with Fado), you can head to the district with the best nightlife in Lisbon– Bairro Alto, for a drink (or two).

 Even when we were there on Monday evening, it was full of people with young crowd covering narrow streets and sipping beer.
-You can find there anything you like – from sophisticated places serving top class cocktails, through jazz and blues pubs to Wine Inn or holiday Bali Bar with hammocks and palm trees.
+You can find different types of bars and restaurants in Bairro Alto.
+From sophisticated places serving top class cocktails, through jazz and blues pubs to Wine Inn or holiday Bali Bar with hammocks and palm trees.

-Most of them have cheap (and strong) drinks offers, and in some you can even get a shot for a bra exchange (as you can see below – many did ;)).
-Check more about places in Bairro Alto here.
+Most of them have cheap (and strong) drinks offers, and in some, you can even get a shot for a bra exchange (as you can see below – many did ;)).

 On the way we also passed another Lisbon’s lift – the Glória Funicular (Elevador da Glória), which connects the Pombaline downtown with the Bairro Alto.
 At night, it wasn’t working anymore, but it must be funny to use one carriage just to go up and down the street 😉